Solutions · Automotive

 Cloud egress

-Telemetry, DTC events, and OTA status travel to the fleet cloud over the MD21 uplink — the same channel used by all micro services.
+Telemetry, fault-code events, and OTA status travel to the fleet cloud over a single secured channel — the same channel every micro service uses.
 No per-micro service cloud connector; the cloud policy is a data-file configuration, not application code.

-Canary and cohort OTA management sits in the Munic cloud companion.
+Canary and cohort over-the-air update management sits in the Munic cloud companion.
 The vehicle reports boot-slot health and service readiness automatically; no operator polling required.

 Reference architecture